+"Abandoned Well" means a non-producing well DOGGR so designates after it has been demonstrated that all steps have been taken to protect underground or surface water suitable for irrigation or other domestic uses from the infiltration or addition of any detrimental substance, and to prevent the escape of all fluids to the surface.

-- "Acid Fracturing" means a well stimulation treatment that, in whole or in part, includes the pressurized injection of acid into an underground geologic formation in order to fracture the formation, thereby causing or enhancing, the production of oil or gas from a well. - "Acid Well Stimulation Treatment" means a well stimulation treatment that uses, in whole or in part, the application of one or more acids to the well or underground geologic formation.
+"Acid Fracturing" means a well stimulation treatment that, in whole or in part, includes the pressurized injection of acid into an underground geologic formation in order to fracture the formation, thereby causing or enhancing, the production of oil or gas from a well.

+"Acid Well Stimulation Treatment" is defined in the DOGGR Statutes and Regulations and means a well stimulation treatment that uses, in whole or in part, the application of one or more acids to the well or underground geologic formation.
 The acid well stimulation treatment may be at any applied pressure and may be used in combination with hydraulic fracturing treatments or other well stimulation treatments.
+Acid well stimulation treatments include acid matrix stimulation treatments and acid fracturing treatments.
+Acid Fracturing means an acid well stimulation treatment that, in whole or in part, includes the pressurized injection of acid into an underground geologic formation in order to fracture the formation, thereby causing or enhancing, the production of oil or gas from a well.

-Acid well stimulation treatments include acid matrix stimulation treatments and acid fracturing treatments. - or "Acid Matrix Stimulation Treatment" means an acid treatment conducted at pressures lower than the applied pressure necessary to fracture the underground geologic formation. - "Acid Volume Threshold" means a volume per treated foot of well stimulation treatment, calculated as per DOGGR calculations contained in 1761. - "Air injection" is an enhanced oil recovery process utilizing compressed air that is injected into a reservoir.
+er"Acid Matrix Stimulation Treatment" means is an acid well stimulation treatment conducted at pressures lower than the applied pressure necessary to fracture the underground geologic formation.

+- "Acid Volume Threshold" means a volume per treated foot of well stimulation treatment, calculated as per DOGGR calculations contained in section 1761 of the DOGGR regulations. - -"Air injection" is an enhanced oil recovery process utilizing compressed air that is injected into a reservoir.
 Oxygen in the gas reacts exothermically with some of the oil, producing highly mobile flue gas.
+The flue gas advances ahead of the reaction front and achieves an efficient displacement of the in situ oil.

+"API" refers to the American Petroleum Institute.

+"ASTM" ASTM shall mean the American Society of Testing and Materials.

+"-City Manager Petroleum Administrator" (PA) is the City's administrative official, and the City

+Manager's Petroleum Administrator's designated assistants, inspectors and deputies having the responsibility for the enforcement of this ordinance.

+"DOGGR" is that particular division in the Department of Conservation, Division of Oil, Gas and Geothermal Resources which is part of the, of the State of California.
+Department of Conservation of the State of California.
+DOGGR oversees the drilling, operation, maintenance, and plugging and abandonment of oil, natural gas, and geothermal wells.

+"DOGGR Statutes and Regulations" are the California statutes and resultations regulations application related to DOGGR, at California Public resources Code, Division 3, Oil and Gas and the California Code of regulations, Title 14, Division 2

-The flue gas advances ahead of the reaction front and achieves an efficient displacement of the in situ oil. - "API" refers to the American Petroleum Institute. - "ASTM" ASTM shall mean the American Society of Testing and Materials. - "DOGGR" is that particular division in the Department of Conservation, Division of Oil, Gas and Geothermal Resources, of the State of California. - "Drill" or "Drilling" is to bore a hole in the earth, usually to find and remove subsurface formation fluids such as oil and gas.
-Drilling, under this ordinance, includes re-drilling and reworking of wells. - "Enforcement action" is any administrative, injunctive, or legal action (either civil or criminal), to enforce, cite or prosecute a violation or efforts to abate or correct a violation (or dangerous or hazardous situation caused by a violation), including investigation, research, legal action, physical abatement, law enforcement and other necessary acts.
+"Drill" or "Drilling" is to bore a hole in the earth, usually to find and remove subsurface formation fluids such as oil and gas.
+Drilling, under this ordinance, includes re-drilling and reworking of wells.

+"Enforcement action" is any administrative, injunctive, or legal action (either civil or criminal), to enforce, cite or prosecute a violation or efforts to abate or correct a violation (or dangerous or hazardous situation caused by a violation), including investigation, research, legal action, physical abatement, law enforcement and other necessary acts.